chikingsley/episodic/dm/planning/planning-v4/game-mode-inspo/chants-of-senaar.md

 	•	Intrinsic motivation – Decoding = progress.
 Story advancement and mechanical access depend on comprehension, not XP bars.
 	•	Cognitive scaffolding – Only ~5 words are ever tested at once, preventing overload while still feeling substantial.

-⸻

-Translating these ideas into your app

-CoS idea	Lightweight adaptation for a real language-learning app Notebook with free-text guesses	Let users write their own gloss or pick an emoji/picture; keep the guess visible in future subtitles until validated.
-Drag-match validation spreads	Mini-comic panels: learners drag the Spanish word onto the picture; all correct → panels animate & lock.
-Radicals / visual morphology	Highlight prefixes (“re-”), suffixes (“-ment”), particles or Kana using consistent color or shape.
-Knowledge-gated gates	NPC won’t give the quest unless you say the politeness formula; speech-to-text checks pronunciation.
-Bilingual bridges	Show bilingual graffiti or AR signs that switch between the learner’s L1 and L2 on tap.
-Multi-floor progression	Theme each “floor” around a social context (market, hospital, party).
-Introduce one grammar target per floor, escalate stakes with a stealth or timed element.

-⸻

 Implementation quick hits for dev discussion
 	1. Data model: Each lexeme = {id, glyph_img, target_script, canonical_L2, learner_guess, confirmed_bool, contexts:[...]}.